xyflow/xyflow/README.md

 ---

-React Flow was initially developed by [webkid](https://webkid.io), a data visualization company from Berlin.
+React Flow is maintained by [webkid](https://webkid.io), a data visualization agency from Berlin.
 If you need help or want to develop react-based tools or data visualizations, [get in touch](https://webkid.io/contact)!